Irwindeep/GravNet/README.md

   Directory for gravitational wave datasets used for training and evaluation.

 - **/model_weights:**
   Pre-trained weights for the deep learning models.
+Regression files for Parameter Estmimation and Classification for Wave Detection

 - **/training_files:**
   Scripts and configuration files related to training of models.